plabbett/php-iota-seeder/Readme.md

 ```

-See example.php for usage below:
+See example.php for usage examples.

 ```
 php example.php